TwilightMage/ZoneTitles/README.md

 ## Description

 An addon for [Biome Titles](https://github.com/MGTro/BTitles-1.4.3/tree/master) mod.
 Allows you to create zones where you can show your custom titles!
 <br>Let's say, you have a castle and you want a title with it's name appear when you enter this castle.
-With this mode you can!
+With this mod you can!

 First, create Zone Designator.
 No resources needed, only a workbench.